Holiday rentals in Gozo

 If you’d prefer to do some exploring, though, you’re surrounded by remarkable antiquities such as the Ġgantija temples; one of the oldest freestanding structures on the planet; the impressive fortified Citadella in Gozo’s capital, Rabat; and natural wonders such as the Inland Sea, a tranquil saltwater lagoon considered one of the world’s best dive sites.

-Even though Gozo is a slow and sleepy island, the high summer months are the busiest, with numerous day trippers heading over from Malta, so if it’s serenity you seek, avoid July and August.
+Even though Gozo is a slow and sleepy island, the high summer months are the busiest, with numerous day trippers heading over from Malta, so if it’s serenity you seek, avoid July and August as months to book one of the area’s villas.
 The spring is a wonderful time to visit the island as the crowds are smaller, the heat slightly less oppressive, and the wildflowers at their bloomiest.
 In autumn, the sea is at its warmest, while the beaches are mainly deserted, so if you’re seeking some coastal solace, this is a fine time to visit.
 In winter it’s carnival time, with a five-day celebration featuring floats, dancers, and general frivolity taking place in February.
 In October the Festival Mediterranea celebrates 7,000 years of culture on the island, with concerts and exhibitions scattered throughout.

 This astonishing megalithic complex of limestone temples was built before the Egyptian pyramids and Stonehenge and is one of the planet’s oldest human-made religious structures.
 Local legend claims that giants dropped the buildings onto their current location (hence the name).
 They are incredibly well preserved and a definite must-see.
 An attached museum features prehistoric artefacts found at the site.